sishii1214/sishii1214.github.io/cv.md

 - One of the organizers of Keio Algebra Seminar [[schedule]](https://www.math.keio.ac.jp/information/seminar/).

-- I co-organize several reading seminars with several students and postdocs, such as one on Mumford's book on abelian varieties and another one on the classical paper of Jannsen-Wingberg on absolute Galois groups of local fields.
+- I co-organize several reading seminars with several students and postdocs, such as one on Mumford's book on abelian varieties.